Adrian10988/SimpleMapper/README.md

 # Road Map
-- 1.1.1 - More unit test coverage
-- 1.2.0 - Use of dependency injection within the project
+2.0.0 :
+- Changing mechanics for underlying attributes and mapping system
+- Adding `DateTime` and `TimeSpan` to mappable properties
+- Simplifying the `IMappable` interface to take only one generic argument